“Playing football is very simple, but playing simple football is the hardest thing there is”- Johan Cruyff

 Under him, Ajax won two European Cups.
 Stephan Kovacs was a favourite among the players with Cruyff saying, “He allowed us to be ourselves, and he in turn became one of us”.

 Although he led Ajax to its peak, he also made way for its destruction.
-Kovacs left Ajax after winning their second European Cup in 1973 and later Ajax best player and a cultural icon, Johan Cruyff also left after signing for Barcelona.
+Kovacs left Ajax after winning their second European Cup in 1973 and later Ajax’s best player and a cultural icon, Johan Cruyff also left after signing for Barcelona.
 This led to the disintegrating of “The Great Ajax”.

-Five years already without the Messiah of Ajax and Barcelona, but Cruyff’s ideas continue to dominate modern football and continues to be an influential figure as a footballer, coach and thinker.
-After retiring from playing, Johan Cruyff followed in the footsteps of his mentor RInus Michels and took the coaching job at Ajax in 1985.
+Six years already without the Messiah of Ajax and Barcelona, but Cruyff’s ideas continue to dominate modern football and he continues to be an influential figure as a footballer, coach and thinker.
+After retiring from playing, Johan Cruyff followed in the footsteps of his mentor Rinus Michels and took the coaching job at Ajax in 1985.
 It was at Ajax he was able to implement his 3-4-3 diamond formation.
 In 1985-86 and 1986-87 seasons, he led Ajax to the KNVB Cup and in 1987 led Ajax to victory in the European Cup Winners’ Cup final.

 After having appeared for the club as a player, Cruyff returned to Barcelona as the manager and during that time built the “Barcelona Dream Team”.
-Under him, Barcelona won 4 LaLiga titles in a row, and won both the 1989 European Cup Winners’ Cup and the 1992 European Cup.
+Under him, Barcelona won 4 LaLiga titles in a row and won both the 1989 European Cup Winners’ Cup and the 1992 European Cup.

 He gave Barcelona and Ajax what is most important for a club: a new and brilliant way of seeing life and football, a philosophy.
 He made the complex look simple, and the simple look obvious.
 Michael Laudrup said on his time as a manager: “ It was a different idea, another way of looking at the game.
 Cruyff is the only coach who would say tactical things you had never heard before and you would think: ‘Oh, of course!’.
 It might be logical but 90% of coaches wouldn’t say the same thing.
 Cruyff marked us all.
 Barcelona teams before him were different.”